linode/docs/docs/development/introduction-to-awk/index.md

   - The `rand.awk` program uses the `rand()` function to generate a random number and stores it in the `n` variable.
 By default, `rand()` returns a random number between 0 and 1.
 To generate numbers larger than 1, the program multiplies the returned random number by 10.
   - AWK's `int()` function rounds the result of the `rand()` function to the nearest integer.

-1. Execute the `rand.awk` with the following command:
+1. Execute the `rand.awk` program with the following command:

         awk -f rand.awk